BrandonPacewic/KotlinFTC/README.md

-# Kotlin FTC Quick Start
+# Kotlin FTC

-This is a template FTC project using Kotlin.
-You will notice that this repository also contains code from the [FTC SDK](https://github.com/FIRST-Tech-Challenge/FtcRobotController).
-This is done to simplify the setup process.

-## Getting Started

-1. Clone this repository
+My personal Kotlin library for FTC.
+This library contains everything under the sun for FTC programming.
+Is is designed to be used as part of the [FTC SDK](), which you will note is included as a part of this repository.
+This is done to simplify the process of getting started, interested in utilizing Kotlin for FTC?
+Well this may not be the best place to start, but I hope it helps.

 ## License